stuartstein777/solution-notes/aoc2016-day8-notes.md

           (partial rotate-row (Integer/parseInt x) (mod (Integer/parseInt y) screen-width)))))
 ```

 This function returns a partially applied transformation function for each line in the puzzle input.
 These functions can then be input to a `reduce` call.
+Each function only requires the state of the screen as its non-applied parameter.

 ## Putting it all together